minjong-ha/minjong-ha.github.io/docs/_posts/2022-07-26-raspberry-pi-web.markdown

 ## Components and JSX

-'npm-start' command starts the react application by executing 'index.js'.
+`npm start` command starts the react application by executing 'index.js'.

 Web page build by react has multiple components.
 Each components can be represented as a chunk and the browser only deploys them.